guillaumemoreau/db-course/09_bigd.md

 - Lines are grouped into partitions.
 A partition is always located on a **single node**
 - Partitioning keys are added to distribute lines on the cluster
-- Partioning keys are computed as parts of the primary key
+- Partitioning keys are computed as parts of the primary key
 - Practically
   - The primary key is cut into two parts
     - A common part to several keys which is the partition